-3.1 Installation Checklist See the sections referenced below for installation details. □ Turn off power before making line voltage connections. □ Mount the meter (see 3.2). □ Connect circuit breakers or fuses and disconnects (see 3.3.1). □ Connect the line voltage wires to the meter's green terminal block (see 3.3.2). ☐ Mount the CTs around the line conductors.
-Make sure the CTs face the source (see 3.4).
-Connect the twisted white and black wires from the CTs to the black terminal block on the meter, matching the wire colors to the white and black dots on the meter label (see 3.4.2). ☐ Check that the CT phases match the line voltage phases (see 3.4). □ Record the CT rated current for each CT, because it will be required during commissioning. □ Connect the output terminals of the meter to the monitoring equipment (see 3.5). □ Check that all the wires are securely installed in the terminal blocks by tugging on each wire. ☐ Turn on power to the meter. ☐ Verify that the LED indicates correct operation (see 4.2).
+3.1 Installation Checklist See the sections referenced below for installation details. □ 1 Turn off power before making line voltage connections.
+Mount the WattNode meter (see 3.2).
+Connect circuit breakers or fuses and disconnects (see 3.3.1).
+Connect the line voltage wires to the meter's green terminal block (see 3.3.2).
+Mount the CTs around the line conductors.
+Make sure the CTs face the source (see 3.4). - Connect the twisted white and black wires from the CTs to the black terminal block on the meter, matching the wire colors to the white and black dots on the meter label (see 3.4.2).
+Check that the CT phases match the line voltage phases (see 3.4).
+Record the CT rated current for each meter, because it will be required during commission- ng.
+Connect the output terminals of the WattNode meter to the monitoring equipment (see 3.5).
+Check that all the wires are securely installed in the terminal blocks by tugging on each wire. □ 1 Turn on power to the meter. \Box \ Varify that the LEDs indicate correct operation (see 4.2.4.2)